philippemezzadri/frisquet-esphome/README.md

 If `min_power`is set to a value that is not zero, it is important to set `zero_means_zero` to `true`.
 This can be safely ignored if `min_power` and `max_power` are kept at their default values.

-`calibration_factor` and  `calibration_offset` are used by the internal sensor to calculate the water flow temperature.
-The default values have been defined on a *Frisquet Hydroconfort Evolution* boiler.

 The output value received by the component is any rational value between `0` and `1`.
 Internaly, the output value is multiplied by 100 and rounded to an integer value because the Frisquet Boiler only accepts orders as integers between 0 and 100:

 - 0 : boiler is stopped
-- 10 : water pump starts, no heating
+- 10 : for some boilers, water pump starts with no heating, for others heating starts with any value > 0
 - 11 - 100 : water heating
 - 15 : for some reason, the value is not accepted by the boiler.
 Internally, 15 is converted to 16 to avoid this case.

+`calibration_factor` and  `calibration_offset` are used by the internal sensor to calculate the equivalent water flow temperature out of the output value.
+The default values have been defined on a *Frisquet Hydroconfort Evolution* boiler.

-**Important:** the boiler ID that must be indicated in the YAML configuration file is required to allow your boiler to receive the messages from the ESP.
-This ID can be retrieved by connecting the radio receiver signal wire to an Arduino.
+**Important:** the boiler ID that must be indicated in the YAML configuration file is a 4 hexa digit number required to allow your boiler to receive the messages from the ESP.
+There are many ways to find your ID:
-See [here](https://github.com/etimou/frisquet-arduino) for more details.
+- by connecting the radio receiver signal wire to an Arduino.
+See the [frisquet-arduino project](https://github.com/etimou/frisquet-arduino) for more details.
+- by listening with an [RTL-SDR](https://github.com/osmocom/rtl-sdr/) compatible receiver and the [rtl_433 project](https://github.com/merbanan/rtl_433)
+- by opening your receiver and finding the number on the PCB (it is printed on the bottom left!)

 *Note:* The ``frisquet_boiler`` component will send commands to the boiler right after an update of the ``output``value and then every 4 minutes.
 The component must receive regularly updates from the Climate component.
 To prevent overheating of the boiler, it will stop sending commands to the boiler if the ``output`` value is not updated during 15 minutes.
 In such case, the boiler will put itself in safe mode.